Naples Park, Florida

 Naples Park is an unincorporated community and census-designated place (CDP) in Collier County, Florida, United States.
-The population was 5,967 at the 2010 census.
+The population was 5,092 at the 2020 census, down from 5,967 at the 2010 census.
 It is part of the Naples-Marco Island, Florida Metropolitan Statistical Area.

+History

+Naples Park was officially opened on November 4, 1951.
+Constructed by M. H. Davis Properties, Inc. lots were initially being sold for as low as $149.00, designed for lower or retirement level income buyers.
+The Naples Park Area Association was founded in 1957 and a clubhouse was built by members four years later.
+The neighborhood had its own fire department until 1961, when the North Naples Fire District expanded into the area.

 Geography

 Naples Park is located in northwestern Collier County at 26°15′49″N 81°48′27″W. It is part of the area known as North Naples, just north of Pelican Bay.
 It is bounded to the east by U.S. Route 41, to the north by 111th Avenue North, to the west by Vanderbilt Drive, and to the south by 91st Avenue North.
 Vanderbilt Lagoon is to the west, connecting to the Gulf of Mexico.
 Downtown Naples is 8 mi to the south.

 The Mercato, an outdoor shopping mall to the east of U.S. Route 41 is also considered part of Naples Park.
 It is the only portion of Naples Park to the east of U.S. Route 41.

 According to the United States Census Bureau, the Naples Park CDP has a total area of 3.2 km2, all land.